oneschirm/pyh/README.md

 '<div id="myCSSid"></div>\n'
 ```

-Tag can be concatenated by the use of the simple + operator :
+Tags can be concatenated by the use of the simple + operator :

 ```python
 >>> twoDivs = div() + div()